Yantai University: International education

 Yantai University has stable communication with academic institutes in the United Kingdom, Canada, Norway, Australia, Korea, Germany, and the United States.
 Each year, about 500 international students accept their admissions from Yantai University.
 A number of teachers from the United States, United Kingdom, and Canada are working for the university.
 It is also home to international students who are studying Chinese language.

 Geography

-The university is along coast and a 25-minute ride from downtown by bus No. 7 or No. 10, both of which terminate outside the railway station and quite close to one of the several long-distance bus stations in the city.
+The university is along the coast and a 25-minute bus ride from downtown on No. 7 or No. 10, both of which terminate outside the railway station and are close to one of the several long-distance bus stations in the city.
 The Coal College now named Shandong Institute is no more than a 15-minute walk from the university's north gate.